Andy Burgess (footballer): Playing career

 He was again selected for the England C squad in May 2008 and scored in the 3–0 win over Wales as England retained the Four Nations trophy.

 After rejecting the offer of a new contract from Rushden at the end of the 2008–09 season, Burgess signed a two-year contract with Luton Town in May 2009.

+Burgess will forever remain second on the all-time list of Rushden & Diamonds appearances with 333, and first on their list of appearances in the Football League, with 147.
+At the time of leaving, Burgess was Club Captain, and had won the 7 player of the year awards that season, including Players Player and Supporters Player.
+Having won the Young Player of the Year in 2000 and 2001, Burgess won every individual award available during his time at the club, in addition to two league titles, and remains a club legend.

 Burgess, who was born in Bedfordshire and supports Luton Town, called the transfer a "dream move".
 However, a hamstring injury sustained in late August kept Burgess out of the team for two months and, upon his return to the team, he played in just three further matches before joining Mansfield Town on a one-month loan on 26 November, with the permanent transfer taking place on 1 January 2010.
 Burgess left Mansfield at the end of the season by mutual consent.
 On 21 July 2010, he joined Chester in the Northern Premier League Division One North, dropping four leagues.
 He went on to sign for Fleetwood Town in October 2010 on an emergency basis.
 On 20 November 2010, Burgess joined Corby Town in the Conference North, after mutually agreeing the termination of his Chester contract.
 Burgess went on to sign for Conference South club Woking in March 2011.

 Burgess left Woking at the end of the 2010–11 season after defeat in the play-offs, and rejoined Corby Town as player/coach for the 2011–12 season.
 In July 2013, Burgess signed for Stamford.